Vyral/monique-walker/_posts/2020-03-09-home-improvement-tips-for-2020-sellers.md

 Typically, money is better spent inside the home versus outside, so you may want to wait on fixing up the driveway or investing in a newer fence, for example.&nbsp;

-**Truly, the rooms that should be your focus are the kitchen and the bathrooms.** Buyers are searching for turn-key properties that will involve as little hassle as possible.
-Ideally, they want to just hand over their down payment and mortgage and move right in.
+**Truly, the rooms that should be your focus are the kitchen and bathrooms.** Buyers are searching for turnkey properties that will involve as little hassle as possible.
+Ideally, they want to just hand over their down payment and mortgage and move right into the home.

 Whenever we put up a new construction home for sale, or a home that’s already been renovated, it’s always an easier sale than trying to market a home that’s been neglected.&nbsp;

 {% include pullquote.html %}

-If you’re needing home improvements, deal with the kitchen first This is where families spend the most time; it’s hard to imagine a holiday spent with relatives that doesn’t involve everyone mingling in a kitchen as they load up on food.
+If you’re needing home improvements, deal with the kitchen first.
+This is where families spend the most time; it’s hard to imagine celebrating a holiday without all your relatives mingling in a kitchen as they load up on food.
 Generally, buyers love an open concept where the living room flows into a modernized kitchen with an island as a focal point.&nbsp;

 Kitchen renovations can be costly and extensive, so it’s no wonder buyers prefer properties where all the heavy lifting of remodeling has already been done and the kitchen is up-to-date and stylish.&nbsp;